-Adjusted net income is an alternative view of performance used by management, and we believe that investors' understanding of our performance is enhanced by disclosing this performance measure.
 The adjusted net income measure is an important internal measurement for us.
-Additionally, we measure our overall performance on this basis in conjunction with other performance metrics.
+We measure our overall performance on this basis in conjunction with other performance metrics.
 The following are examples of how the adjusted net income measure is utilized:

-- senior management receives a monthly analysis of our operating results that is prepared on an adjusted net income basis; - our annual budgets are prepared on an adjusted net income basis; and - other goal setting and performance measurements.
+- · senior management receives a monthly analysis of our operating results that is prepared on an adjusted net income basis; - our annual budgets are prepared on an adjusted net income basis; and - · other goal setting and performance measurements.